innovativehash/Meteor-Project/README.md

-accounts-base               | 1.2.15    |A user account system accounts-password           | 1.3.4     |Password support for accounts aldeed:collection2          | 2.10.0    |Automatic validation of insert and update operations on the client and server. autopublish                 | 1.0.7     |(For prototyping only) Publish the entire database to all clients blaze-html-templates        | 1.1.2     |Compile HTML templates into reactive UI with Meteor Blaze check                       | 1.2.5     |Check whether a value matches a pattern deanius:promise             | 3.1.3     |Utilities for Promise-based wrappers, method calls, helpers and HTTP in Meteor
+accounts-base               | 1.2.15    |A user account system accounts-password           | 1.3.4     |Password support for accounts aldeed:collection2          | 2.10.0    |Automatic validation of insert and update operations on the client and server. blaze-html-templates        | 1.1.2     |Compile HTML templates into reactive UI with Meteor Blaze check                       | 1.2.5     |Check whether a value matches a pattern deanius:promise             | 3.1.3     |Utilities for Promise-based wrappers, method calls, helpers and HTTP in Meteor